 In recent years we have intervened in support of our members Noel Conway, Omid T, and Paul Lamb and Tony and Jane Nicklinson, throughout their attempts to overhaul the law on assisted dying by taking human rights cases through the courts.
 We have also supported parliamentary attempts to legalise assisted dying for the terminally ill.
 And in 2019 we helped establish the Assisted Dying Coalition, the national coalition working for assisted dying.

-Humanists defend the right of each individual to live by his or her own personal values, and the freedom to make decisions about his or her own life so long as this does not result in harm to others.
+Humanists defend the right of each individual to live by their own personal values, and the freedom to make decisions about their own life so long as this does not result in harm to others.
 Humanists do not share the attitudes to death and dying held by some religious believers, in particular that the manner and time of death are for a deity to decide, and that interference in the course of nature is unacceptable.
 We firmly uphold the right to life but we recognise that this right carries with it the right of each individual to make his or her own judgement about whether his or her life should be prolonged in the face of pointless suffering.

 We believe that the current law against assisted dying disregards the needs and autonomy of patients because many people are already helped to die by doctors or nurses, but without the safeguards that legislation would bring; or, families are often forced to make an intolerable choice between either letting their loved ones suffer, or supporting them and risking criminal investigation; and well over 200 UK citizens have had no option but to die abroad since 2015.
 This figure doesn’t account for the many more who wanted this option but could not afford the ~£10,000 costs.
 We believe that being able to die, with dignity, in a manner of our choosing must be understood a fundamental human right, a position supported by the European Court of Human Rights following Debbie Purdy’s leading case.